-When people mention river rafting in India, the first place that comes to your mind is Ladakh.
+When people mention spots for river rafting in India, the first place that comes to your mind is Ladakh.
 The next option would be Himachal Pradesh or others.
 This does not mean that South India is not a river rafting destination.
 There are numerous destinations in South India that are famous for river rafting.

 Barapole River is located in Coorg of Karnataka.
 Coorg is famous as a summer resort and a hill station in the state.
 It is an ideal place for river rafting in South India.
-The river is divided into two sections based on the speed of the water.
+The river divided into two sections based on the speed of the water.
 The upper section of the river is for the starters and the lower section is for challenging river rafters.
 The total stretch would cover 150 km.
 The best season for rafting is from June to September.

 Wayanad is an important tourist destination in Kerala.
-There are two rafting trails in the area along Mananthavady river and Anoth river.
-The Mananthavady river has rafting trails from long distance, medium distance and short distance.
+There are two rafting trails in the area along the Mananthavady river and Anoth river.
+The Mananthavady river has rafting trails from long distance, medium distance, and short distance.
 The shortest one covers 6 km trails.
 Experienced rafters can pick trails that stretches for 20 km.
 Bamboo rafting is available in Kuruva Islands.
 Anoth River is for experienced rafters only.
-Anoth river does not attract as many tourists as Mananthavady river, every year.
+Anoth river does not attract as many tourists as the Mananthavady river, every year.

 Valpoi is a small area in North Goa.
 The River Mahdei is the spot for white water rafting.
 The duration of full stretch would last up to three hours.
 This trail is suitable for expert rafters and also beginners.
 Monsoon is the best time for rafting in Valpoi.
 The river is also called as Mandovi river.
 The base camp is located in Veluz in Valpoi and rafters have to reach Veluz through any road transportation.

 Kannur is another place in Kerala.
-Tejaswini river runs through the place through the forest near Western Ghats.
+Tejaswini river runs through the place through the forest near the Western Ghats.
 It is a scenic spot to raft.
 The total excursion would take two hours and there are a lot of trails for different types of rafters.
 You can find rapid levels up to class 3.
 You need to drive for 4 km from Pulingome to the base camp for rafting.
 Commercially, two packages are provided for the tourists to choose from.
 A guide would be accompanying each group.